Distributed Circumnavigation Using Bearing Based Control with Limited Target Information: Simulation Results

 \section{Simulation Results}

-In this section, we validate the proposed guidance law via numerical simulations using two static graph topology setups: a single-leader case and a two-leader case.
+In this section, we validate the proposed guidance law using two static graph topology setups: a single-leader case and a two-leader case.
 In all plots, leaders are represented by blue and followers by yellow.